Lesson video

 She was the voice of mercy.

-And also having children was seen as important.
+And also, having children was seen as important.

 And the reason being is it was necessary to keep the family line going.

-Can Matilda's life tell us what life was like for all mediaeval women?
-The short answer is no.
+Can Matilda's life tell us what life was like for all medieval women?

 And the reason being is that Matilda was an aristocrat.

-She was part of the ruling elites, and as a result, her life was very different from the lives of most ordinary women.
+And as a result, her life was very different from the lives of most ordinary women.

 Having said that though, there are quite a lot of similarities as well.

-So the fact that men control the lives of most women is something that Matilda would've seen played out again and again in the lives of other women that she can encountered as well.
+So the fact that men control the lives of most women is something that Matilda would've seen played out again and again in the lives of other women that she encountered as well.

-The fact that all women were expected to have children, the fact that most marriages were arranged, few women got to choose their husbands.
+The fact that all women were expected to have children.

 And some women also ran businesses if their husbands died as well.

-So we can kind of see that played out to an extent in Matilda's life.
+So we can kind of see that played out to an extent in Matilda's life, in the fact that she ran the Italian lands of the Holy Roman Empire.

-Husband's not dead, but he is absent at that point in time.
+Her husband's not dead, but he is absent at that point in time.

-Go to our next task then.
+Right, so let's go to our next task then.

-So what are the three most important things historians can learn about mediaeval women from Matilda's early life?
-I want you to explain why you've made your choices.
+So what are the three most important things historians can learn about medieval women from Matilda's early life?

-So I'm not overly concerned about which three you choose, but I am very concerned about the reasons why you choose those three.
+It's your opinion, so I'm not overly concerned about which three you choose, but I am very concerned about the reasons why you choose those three.

 So make sure you fully explain why you've made your choices.